jacobfashanu/Bank-Target-Marketing-Dashboard/README.md

 ## Goal of this analysis
 * See see which factors appear to influence customers’ decision to subscribe to term deposits
 * By understanding the contributing factors to customer subscription behaviour, the bank can tailor their marketing strategies to improve their chances at acquiring more customers

+## Data Acquisition
+* The dataset is fictitous and was acquired from kaggle: https://www.kaggle.com/datasets/seanangelonathanael/bank-target-marketing